 I guess I broke GoVisually…

 The first time I tried to open the file, I thought it was processing as a loading line was moving in the upper part of my screen.
-Yet, it stuck nearly at the end and I could not see the picture itself until I closed the review tool and opened it again.
+Yet, it stuck nearly at the end, so I could not see the picture itself until I closed the review tool and opened it again.
 For this time, I used Google Chrome.

 The other time, however, I decided to check it in Tor Browser – a totally untypical but very secure tool that tends to block every activity that might reveal something about your PC location, specifications, even screen resolution.
-The file now opened perfectly fine in the review tool, but once I tried to zoom it in, it did not react.
-Zoom in, Zoom out, Fit to Screen, Show Original Size – nothing seemed to work.
+The file now opened perfectly fine in the review tool, but it did not react once I tried to zoom it in.
+Zoom in, Zoom out, Fit to Screen, Show Original Size—nothing seemed to work.

 Luckily, I didn’t find any problems here.

-I played with rotate buttons (for some reason I wasn’t able to find those in GoVisually) and Approval Studio reacted as if it was a small png file – nice and easy.
+I played with rotate buttons (for some reason, I couldn’t find those in GoVisually), and Approval Studio reacted as if it was a small png file—nice and easy.
 I even managed to turn the world upside down!

 My next step was adding an on-screen annotation in Approval Studio.
-I found my favorite Spain – luckily the image resolution allowed the 137% zoom – and added a freeform annotation.
-Kept on drawing… I mean annotating.
+I found my favorite Spain— luckily, the image resolution allowed the 137% zoom—and added a freeform annotation.
+I kept on drawing… I mean annotating.

 It was time for me to go back to GoVisually.
 Waiting did help, and the system was working just fine, but since I’ve experienced some issues in two browsers, not one, I’m not sure what the problem was.
 VPN, maybe?
 Anyway, let’s continue.

-I was able to zoom in to Spain, but… noticed that the picture resolution is much lower than in Approval Studio.
-I zoomed in one and the same area of the image in both tools, and it’s true.
+I could zoom in to Spain, but… noticed that the picture resolution is much lower than in Approval Studio.
+I zoomed in the same area of the image in both tools, and it’s true.
 Approval Studio shows the original image resolution, while GoVisually descaled it.

 Take a look yourself.

-Comment – points at place, Box – highlights a selected area, Arrow – draws an arrow.
+Comment—points at the place, Box – highlights a selected area, Arrow—draws an arrow.
 That was totally not enough for me.
-I wasn’t able to point at a specific place with Comment if the place was within the Box, I was able to use just Arrow, and there was no option for the free form.
-Basically, you can’t highlight an area that has a different shape from a box and ask to change the color of a specific object within such an area with annotation tools.
+I couldn’t point at a specific place with Comment if the place was within the Box, I could use just Arrow, and there was no option for the free form.
+Basically, you can’t highlight an area with a different shape from a box and ask to change the color of a specific object within such an area with annotation tools.
 You need to highlight the thing, describe where to look.
-For example, take a look at Spain, highlight Barcelona, now move 2 inches up the coastline and you will find Lloret de Mar.
+For example, take a look at Spain, highlight Barcelona, now move 2 inches up the coastline, and you will find Lloret de Mar.
 I want to point it out but have to use an arrow, and it looks like a bit of a workaround to me with all that stuff.
 That was confusing, as pointing at the object with whatever shape and saying what I need are the specific reasons why I want to have a review tool.
 It shouldn’t even matter if it is already highlighted with another annotation.

-The only workaround is to use Arrow and drag it to the place I want, but it’s unfair, as I might block other objects I need to point at or highlight.
+The only workaround is using Arrow and dragging it to the place I want, but it’s unfair, as I might block other objects I need to point at or highlight.

-Another important feature of a review tool is an ability to invite external users other than your team members to review the design.
-For example, you have a client you need to review the mockup, you don’t want to add them to your review tool and to pay for their license, but you need to have the approval to continue the project.
+Another important feature of a review tool is inviting external users other than your team members to review the design.
+For example, you have a client you need to review the mockup, you don’t want to add them to your review tool and pay for their license, but you need the approval to continue the project.
 Both GoVisually and Approval Studio have this feature, and they are really similar here.

 Let’s start with GoVisually.

-When you follow the link, the first thing you see is the message that the file has been shared with you plus an instructional video on how to use a system.
-Good touch for the first-time users who don’t know what to do.
+When you follow the link, the first thing you see is the message that the file has been shared with you, plus an instructional video on using a system—good touch for first-time users who don’t know what to do.
 Sending a video is better than sending a book!

-Starting the review, you are able to see the image, but as soon as you try to add some annotation or do something else, GoVisually will ask you to fill in the form.
+Starting the review, you can see the image, but as soon as you try to add some annotation or do something else, GoVisually will ask you to fill in the form.

-Basically, this is account creation, as once you will enter your name and email, you will be asked to come up with the password as well.
-That’s surprising, as we initially didn’t want our client\colleague\partner to create an account, we just wanted their opinion.
+Basically, this is account creation, as once you enter your name and email, you will be asked to come up with the password as well.
+That’s surprising, as we initially didn’t want our client\colleague\partner to create an account.
+We just wanted their opinion.

 Now, let’s switch to Approval Studio.

-Believe it or not, but the Share button is in the same place – in the right upper corner.
-Hit it, and you will have 2 options – link and email.
+Believe it or not, the Share button is in the same place—in the right upper corner.
+Hit it, and you will have 2 options—link and email.